the more you know

 The Grand Canyon

 Eloping in the Grand Canyon is classic.
-From adventure elopements to just a down right epic wedding day.
+It's the perfect spot.
+From adventure elopements to just a downright epic wedding day.
 The Grand Canyon elopement locations are for the most part family friendly.
-The park is also accessible pretty easily from a decent size town, Flagstaff, making it desirable over parks that are more in the middle of no where.
+The park is also accessible pretty easily from a decent-sized town, Flagstaff, making it desirable over parks that are more in the middle of nowhere.

 The best time to elope in the Grand Canyon in my opinion is summer.
-Personally we are big fans of the off season though, which is winter.
-The park gets quiet, which also means more privacy and chances to see wildlife.
+Personally, we are big fans of the off-season though, which is winter.
+The park gets quiet, which also means more privacy and chances to see wildlife and ultimately have the best experience.
 I also think the most beautiful way to see the park is when it has a dusting of snow, layer up!!

 A permit is required for getting married at The Grand Canyon.